 I also got Sandy back for this whole thing.
 Keep reading.

-True to its name, most of the stories surrounding the bridge involve the tragic death of an infant.
+True to its name, most of the stories surrounding Cry Baby Bridge involve the tragic death of an infant.
 Some say its mother threw it into the creek, others that a wagon tipped over and a baby rolled from the wagon into the water.
 These urban legends are fairly typical, and you might even have a variation of them in your area.

 But what would a good Southern haunted spot be without a Civil War tale too?
 Union soldiers murdering the child’s mother as a Confederate sympathizer then killing her baby in an act of “mercy” so it wouldn’t starve is another take on this creepy locale.

 I spent the first half of the run hearing tales of teens performing ritual animal sacrifices in the woods,

 an infant’s cry being heard at night, and how if you leave a candy bar on Cry Baby Hollow Bridge there will be a bite missing when you return.
 It seems this theory has been tested quite a bit.

 During the last half of the run when my heart rate was too high to spike from fright, I caught a glimpse of something and casually pointed it out to Sandy.